aaronli04/object-permanence/README.md

 ## Known Limitations

-This pipeline is built on top of YOLOv8, which means its correctness is fundamentally bounded by what YOLO chooses to detect and how it classifies those detections.
-Several failure modes follow directly from this dependency.

-**YOLO class confusion introduces spurious tracks.** If YOLO misclassifies an object — for example, detecting a logo or graphic on a surface as a real-world object (a common failure mode with logos that resemble animals or everyday items) — that spurious detection enters the pipeline as a legitimate candidate.
-It will receive an embedding, be assigned a track ID, and may fragment nearby valid tracks if its centroid overlaps with a real object.
-The relink pass cannot distinguish a spurious detection from a valid one that happens to have a low DINO score.
+The main failure modes are detector-driven rather than linker-driven:
+- **Spurious detections remain trackable.** If YOLO emits a persistent false positive, the tracker can keep it internally consistent.

-**Occlusion-induced track fragmentation is only partially recoverable.** When an object is heavily occluded, the composite embedding can drift below `similarity_threshold`, causing a track split.
-The DINO relink pass recovers many of these cases, but it cannot recover splits where the occluder itself generates a spurious detection at approximately the same centroid — a scenario where the spatial fallback may merge the wrong fragments.
+- **Heavy occlusion is only partially recoverable.** Gallery relink recovers many splits, but cannot resolve cases where the occluder itself creates a competing detection.

-**All thresholds were tuned on a specific scenario set.** The values `similarity_threshold=0.70`, `relink_dino_threshold=0.55`, and `relink_fallback_threshold=0.40` were selected from a sweep over eight controlled scenarios.
-Performance on videos with different object densities, faster motion, heavier occlusion, or different YOLO class distributions may require re-tuning these parameters.

-**The PCA projection is fit per-run, not per-object.** The 128-D subspace is derived from all detections in a single enrichment run.
-In scenes with heterogeneous object types, the projection basis will be dominated by the most common object category.
-Rare objects or objects that appear only late in the video may be projected into a subspace that does not preserve their discriminative features well.

-**Layer calibration is currently class-level, not instance-level.** The separability scores used to select and weight embedding layers were computed without stable `track_id` labels (`track_id_coverage = 0.0` across all layers in the current sweep).
-This means the calibration measures how well layers separate object *classes*, not individual *instances* of the same class — which is the harder and more relevant problem for re-identification.
-Results may degrade in scenes with multiple instances of the same class (e.g., several people or several balls).
+- **Calibration is scenario-specific.** Current thresholds and layer weights were tuned on eight controlled videos, and the layer sweep was effectively class-level (`track_id_coverage = 0.0`) rather than instance-level.

 ---

-## Multi-Layer Identity Embedding
+## Methodology

 Frame-to-frame linking uses a YOLO-only multi-layer composite embedding.
-Layer weights are calibration-driven (see [Layer Calibration](#layer-calibration)).
+Layer weights come from a separability sweep over candidate YOLO layers.

 | Layer | Tier | Raw Dim | Sweep Separability | Weight |
 |---|---|---:|---:|---:|